nicole-andrews/nicole-andrews/README.md

 August 2022 - May 2026

-Bachlors of Science in Computer Science
+Bachlors of Science in Computer Science and Data Science

-Certificate in Data Science